home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/brands.md

 ---
-title: "Has branding assets available for the integration (IQS052)"
+title: "Has branding assets available for the integration"
 ---

 ## Reasoning